Event Preview: New England Cannabis Convention

-In a couple weeks, thousands of cannabis enthusiasts and entrepreneurs will converge in downtown Boston at the Hynes Convention Center for 2 days of education, inspiration, and industry knowledge sharing, at the New England Cannabis Convention (NECANN).
-Now in its’ third year, NECANN has grown exponentially from around 50 exhibitors and 20 speakers in its first year, to over 200 local and national organizations and a speaking lineup which boasts over 100 cannabis industry professionals from varying niches.
+In a couple of weeks, thousands of cannabis enthusiasts, business professionals and entrepreneurs will converge in downtown Boston at the Hynes Convention Center for 2 days of industry education, inspiration, networking, and knowledge sharing, at the New England Cannabis Convention (NECANN).
+Now in its’ third year, NECANN has grown exponentially from its humble beginnings where around 50 exhibitors and 20 speakers were present in its first year, compared to this year where over 200 local and national organizations will be present and a speaking lineup that boasts over 100 cannabis industry professionals from varying niches.

 At its core, NECANN has always focused on activism through education.
-This year they have taken the education element a step further and partnered with MassCann/NORML’s mobile Education Village to provide attendees with an interactive, educational experience highlighting key issues during the weekend of April 22-23.
+This year they have kept their commitment to take the education element a step further and have partnered with MassCann/NORML’s mobile Education Village to provide attendees with an interactive, educational experience highlighting key industry issues during the weekend of April 22-23.

 “Many generations of leadership support our event, and this year, we are really excited to include the Education Village as an extension of our programming,” said Program Director, Eve Marie Santana.
 “We hope that people will use the information being shared to rise up to the challenges faced in business settings and also in the realms of activism.”

 What used to be a very consumer-focused show has evolved into the premier business conference for people who are, or want to be, involved in the New England cannabis market.
 Sure, there are other shows in the region, but they are mostly comprised of national companies focused on seeking investments rather than creating strong, localized relationships in an area with a rich cannabis history.
 Considering the unprecedented rate at which cannabis reform legislation is making its way through eastern states, the shift of this event’s focus from consumers to business owners and entrepreneurs came at a crucial time when the education resource is needed most.